openframeworks/ofBook/chapters/memory/chapter.md

 }
 ```

-Every time we call `draw`, it'll create a new particle.
+Every time we call `draw`, we'll create a new particle.
 Once each `draw` call finishes, we loose the reference `*p1` to it but the memory we allocated using `new` is not freed when the function call ends so our program will slowly use more and more memory.
 You can watch this happen using the system monitor.

 As we've mentioned before, the stack memory is limited, so sometimes we need to use the heap.
 Trying to create 1 million particles in the stack will probably cause a stack overflow.
 In general, though, most of the time in C++ we don't need to use the heap, at least not directly.
 Classes like vector, ofPixels and other memory structures allow us to use heap memory but still have stack semantics, for example this: